LukeShaffer/YDB/README.md

 language compiler as possible, and you can even make inline comments with the "#" sign both in the inline and separate file scripts.
-Finally, there is no indentation requirement for parsing ~REDACTED~, the only requirement is that each instruction and comment sits on its own lin
+Finally, there is no indentation requirement for parsing ~REDACTED~, the only requirement is that each instruction and comment sits on its own line.

 For those familiar with pwntools, I tried to emulate their inline assembly style while developing my assembler for this architecture so you might see some